Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius volemus

 by Michael Kuo

-However, if you're not thinking of eating it or handling it, Lactarius volemus is an attractive mushroom, fairly easily recognized by its brownish orange colorations, the above-mentioned white milk that stains everything in sight brown, and its tendency to develop a fishy odor that increases in fishiness over time after the mushroom has been picked.
-Its cap is smooth or only slightly wrinkled, separating it from the similar Lactarius corrugis (which lacks the fishy odor).
-Lactarius hygrophoroides is similar in appearance, but has distant gills and non-staining milk (see the linked page for a photo comparison of the two species).
+Lactarius volemus is an attractive mushroom, fairly easily recognized by its brownish orange colorations, its white milk--which stains paper, your hands, and everything in sight brown--and its tendency to develop a fishy odor that increases in fishiness over time after the mushroom has been picked.
+Its cap is relatively bald, and only slightly wrinkled at maturity, separating it from the similar Lactarius corrugis, which has a cap that appears covered with thin, whitish to grayish felt when young and, at maturity, often becomes prominently corrugated.
+Lactarius hygrophoroides is similar in appearance, but has distant gills and milk that does not turn the whole world brown.

 Description:

-Ecology: Mycorrhizal with hardwoods and perhaps with conifers; growing alone or scattered; summer and fall; widely distributed in eastern North America.
+Ecology: Mycorrhizal with oaks and other hardwoods, as well as conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed in eastern North America.

-Cap: 5-13 cm; at first convex, with an inrolled margin; becoming flat, with a central depression, shallowly vase-shaped, or (rarely) with a slight bump over the disc, the margin even; smooth or slightly wrinkled; brownish orange, orangish brown, or sometimes lighter (see note below); typically without distinct zones of color, but often darker towards the center.
+Cap: 3-13 cm; at first convex with an inrolled margin; becoming flat, with a central depression, shallowly vase-shaped, or (rarely) with a slight bump over the disc, the margin even; smooth or slightly wrinkled, but usually finely velvety to the touch, at least when young; brownish orange, orangish brown, or sometimes lighter--or sometimes darker (approaching deep brownish red); without concentric zones of color, but often darker towards the center.

-Gills: Attached to the stem or running slightly down it; close; creamy white; discoloring brown when injured; often forking near the margin.
+Gills: Attached to the stem or running slightly down it; close; creamy white; discoloring brown where injured; often forking near the margin.

-Stem: 5-10 cm long; .5-2 cm thick; colored like the cap or paler; equal or tapering to base; smooth; sometimes vaguely "ribbed" longitudinally; solid or hollowing somewhat.
+Stem: 5-10 cm long; 0.5-2.5 cm thick; colored like the cap or paler; equal or tapering to base; smooth; sometimes vaguely "ribbed" longitudinally; solid or becoming hollowing.

-Milk: White; copious; sometimes becoming brownish on exposure to air, but always staining tissues brown.
+Milk: White; copious; sometimes becoming brownish on exposure to air; staining tissues brown; staining white paper brown.

 Odor and Taste: Odor rather fishy (like a dead shad, which anglers will tell you is probably the most malodorous freshwater fish); taste mild.